Femoroacetabular Impingement (FAI)

 - Difficulty getting in and out of a car

+If nonsurgical treatment is not effective, surgery may be appropriate.
 Your surgeon will discuss whether hip arthroscopy is right for you.
-Learn more about hip arthroscopy on our dedicated page.

 When patients complain of hip pain, we’ll try first to treat pain with nonsurgical treatment.
 If conservative treatments fail to control pain, Dr. Hansen explains the available surgical options you might consider.